-- (a) to go through his/her failed script with the Examiner and/or; - (b) to have his/her script re-marked. - 14.13 A student who wishes to have his/her script re-marked by a new Examiner must pay a fee as determined by the Campus Registrar.
+(a) to go through his/her failed script with the Examiner and/or; (b) to have his/her script re marked

+- (b) to have his/her script re-marked. - 14.13 A student who wishes to have his/her script re-marked by a new Examiner must pay a fee as determined by the Campus Registrar.
 However, where re-marking of a script results in a higher mark than that previously recorded, the fee shall be refunded provided that the increased mark results in a change of grade. - 14.14 In the case of re-marking of a script, the mark of the new and independent examiner(s) shall be regarded as the final mark.